Skip to Content

 npx vovk new controller service product

-Create the UserService and UserController for the admin segment at src/modules/admin/user/ folder:
+Create UserService and UserController for the admin segment in src/modules/admin/user/:

 npx vovk new controller service admin/user